EvanGyori/Hello-Problem/README.md

 ## Solution
 The result from the console output shows that in a scenario where the coin markings result in a favorable (highest) probability, the probability is $\dfrac{12}{3840} = 0.003125$.

 When first attempting to solve the problem, one might think that they should determine which specific coin markings would result in a favorable scenario.
-However there are many different coin markings that cause such a scenario and as seen in the brute force approach that the program took.
-There are 960 favorable scenarios out of 1,048,576 scenarios.
+However there are many different coin markings that cause such a scenario and as seen in the brute force approach that the program took, there are 960 favorable scenarios out of 1,048,576 scenarios.
 Instead the solution involves finding the characteristic that a favorable scenario entails.

 The characteristic is that in a favorable scenario, there are 12 ways of rearranging the coins to obtain HELLO.
 Five coins have $5! = 120$ permutations.
 Thus, the probability that the coins are drawn in the right order is $\dfrac{12}{120} = \dfrac{1}{10}$.
 The probability that a coin is flipped to the side with the correct letter is $\dfrac{1}{2}$.
 So the probability that all coins are flipped to the correct side is $\dfrac{1}{2^5}$.
 So the probability of HELLO --coins drawn in correct order and with correct side up-- is $\dfrac{1}{10} * \dfrac{1}{2^5} = \dfrac{1}{320} = 0.003125$.
 This result matches what the program outputted.

-Now the problem I am stuck on is proving where 12 came from.
+Now the problem I am stuck on is proving where 12 came from in a mathematical way without the brute force approach.